ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli.md

 {{< alert title="Note" color="primary" >}}If you do not have a graphical environment, forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command.{{< /alert >}}

-### Step 2: Running the agents' install procedure
+### Step 3: Run the agents' install procedure

 AWS agents are delivered in a Docker image provided by Axway.
-You can run them from any Docker containter that can access the AMPLIFY Platform and AWS API Gateway.
+You can run them from any Docker container that can access the AMPLIFY Platform and AWS API Gateway.
 The AMPLIFY Central CLI will guide you through the configuration of the agents.
 Cloud formation templates are provided to help you setup either an EC2 architecture or an ECS-fargate architecture.
 You can also decide to not use any of them and deploy the Docker images in your own Docker container architecture.

 To start the installation procedure, run the following command: